Pikurrot/natural-selection/README.md

 The properties of prey are as follows:
 - A wide yet short field of view
 - The split charge restores over time.
-Once it has reached a certain period, they split.
+Once it has reached a certain period, they split
-- When their energy drops to 0, they must rest and not move until they have reached a minimum level of energy.
+- When their energy drops to 0, they must rest and not move until they have reached a minimum level of energy
+- They can also move backwards

 ## Predators
 Predators are represented as red dots, and their field of view is shown in the next image.